marthaberner/rails-crud-workshop-intro/README.md

 ## Objectives

 - Get a high level introduction to MVC in Rails
-- Be able to CRUD in Rails without using scaffolds
+- Be able to CRUD in Rails without using `rails scaffold`
 - Be able to hand roll a Rails route
 - Be able to generate routes using `resources`
 - Be able to write out all 7 RESTful routes